Abhiram-47/-CS230--Branch-Predictor/README.md

 ## Instructions to run

-Depending on the timeline you are living, you might see a different versions of the [ChampSim](https://github.com/ChampSim/ChampSim/) repository.
+You can find the [ChampSim](https://github.com/ChampSim/ChampSim/) repository here.
 I've updated the project to the latest version.

 You can find more information about setting the configurations inside the `ChampSim` directory (README from the official ChampSim community).
 In the `ChampSim/champsim_config.json` file, change the branch predictor to the one you want to test